-Scheduled to open as early as fall of 2014, the new African Penguin Exhibit will dramatically change the landscape and feel of the Zoo.
-Located between Polar Bear Watch and African Journey, this new habitat will be a featured destination easily accessible right in the center of all other exhibits.
-Along with a brand new location, this new construction will also bring a significant number of improvements for both the birds and guests.
+The Maryland Zoo in Baltimore is thrilled to have completed its new state-of-the-art exhibit.
+This exciting African penguin habitat, called Penguin Coast, provides an enhanced natural environment designed to reflect the South African home of these unique coastal birds.
+Among other enhancements, this new exhibit space allows guests to get closer than ever to this amazing and endangered species.
+Penguin Coast will dramatically change the landscape and feel of the Zoo.
+Located between Polar Bear Watch and African Journey, this new habitat is a featured destination easily accessible right in the center of all other exhibits.
+Along with a brand new location, Penguin Coast also brings a significant number of improvements for both the birds and guests.

 The Maryland Zoo is home to one of North America’s largest breeding colonies of African penguins.
 Since their arrival at the Zoo in 1967, African penguins have been a significant focus of care, research and breeding.
 In 2009, the status of African penguins in the wild became endangered which has greatly enhanced the role The Maryland Zoo plays in the conservation of this threatened species.

 The African penguin population in the wild has declined by 90% since the turn of the 20th century.
 There are approximately 52,000 birds remaining, but threats to their habitats and survival are very real.
 Human interference used to pose the greatest threat.
 Collection of their eggs for human consumption and collection of guano used for fertilizer destroyed nesting sites which contributed to the penguins near extinction.

 Today, although better protected as a species, African penguins continue to compete with commercial fisherman for access to fish and remain vulnerable to pollution along the coastline caused by oil spills.We thank you in advance for your patience and your sense of adventure when visiting the Zoo during construction.
 The finished exhibit promises to be profound.
 We want to keep you updated on our progress as we move forward to keep you informed and excited of what’s to come.
 Check back here periodically for updates, new pictures and video of the penguin progress.
 Click below to access the most recent exhibit information.
 We hope you’ll visit often and share in the excitement of this next chapter in the Zoo’s history!